“I prefer to dream that the polished surfaces feign and promise infinity . . .” —Jorge Luis Borges, “The Library of Babel”

 And that’s why libraries exist: to get books—and other forms of knowledge and entertainment—to readers, provided for free.
 What, then, could be lost in such a technical innovation?
 For one thing, there’s our ability to browse, to wander the seemingly endless rows of bookshelves in search of a book you didn’t yet know you wanted to read.
 More importantly, though, we also stand to lose control of our content.

 When the concept of a digital library emerged in the early 1990s, researchers largely ignored the profound cultural, economic, and political impact digitizing books could have.
 The rise of Web 2.0 has seen an explosion of interaction and collaboration between users in virtual communities; it’s no longer a question of viewing content but instead how content can be used.

 And because of this evolution, the enduring, well-documented challenge facing digital libraries is copyright.
 The future of the public library—both physical and digital—will hinge on how we will be able to purchase content and who will control content.
 Content is, and always will be, commercial, and in the digital world you will never have complete control over these millions of megabytes.
 (Just look at Amazon and George Orwell for a reminder.)

 There is a lot to gain with digital libraries, but with them comes the risk that freedom of information will be lost.
-So at least for the near future, we should take care that digital libraries don’t replace traditional ones, and instead remember that they’re just a means to a different end.subscribe to Ploughshares?
+So at least for the near future, we should take care that digital libraries don’t replace traditional ones, and instead remember that they’re just a means to a different end.Might we be so bold as to suggest that you subscribe to Ploughshares?